Here are the steps and requirements for business permit renewal in the Philippines.

 Business registration or a mayor’s permit needs to be renewed on a yearly or annual basis in order for you to continue to operate legally.

-The mayor’s permit renewal done annually augments business legitimacy and the capacity to operate for the following year without hassle.
+The annual renewal of business registration augments business legitimacy and the capacity to operate for the following year without hassle.

 Related: Calculate your business registration dues

-In the Philippines, you need to renew your business permits at any time between January 1 and January 20 each year.
+In the Philippines, you need to renew your business permit at any time between January 1 and January 20 each year.

 All types of businesses within the specific jurisdiction should comply with this deadline, regardless of the actual date of the business permit application with the (DTI) Department of Trade and Industry, (SEC) Securities and Exchange Commission, or (CDA) Cooperative Development Authority.